lucad54/ld-portfolio-educ3610/pages/production6.md

 ### Quick Comment on Ideation decks:

 For my first time creating a trailer style film, the professor’s ideation decks help set up what my final video creation looked like.
 They were basically a creative compass, guiding me and grounding my ideas.
 My ideation deck helped me move from vague ideas and hopes for a final video to concrete concept plans.
-As someone whose academic life has been climatized to text-based and information/memorization heavy course work focused on history, this production was refreshing.
+With an academic career full of text-based and information/memorization heavy course work focused on history, this production was refreshing.
 It allowed me to be creative while following a guideline created by myself, an important shift from traditional research for myself and would be great for use in the classroom for students.

 ### Comments on Video Creation: